MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This event is collected for Office applications running under Apple platforms.

 We collect information related to product purchases on the AppStore.
-We track the result of the purchase (Failure, success, payment issue, etc.), the type of the purchase request (restore, purchase) and the SKU/product being purchased (Office 365 Home, etc.).
+We track the result of the purchase (Failure, success, payment issue, etc.), the type of the purchase request (restore, purchase) and the SKU/product being purchased (Microsoft 365 Family, etc.).
 This data is used for monitoring the health of the in-app purchase flows.

 The following fields are collected: